Presto Cluster Autoscaling

 Save cost with Idle time

-When no queries are sent to the Presto clusters, it makes sense to reduce the number of workers nodes but it’s not always practical to do so manually.
+When no queries are sent to a Presto cluster, it would make sense to reduce or condense the number of workers nodes but it’s not always practical to do so manually.
 With the Idle time feature enabled, the system will monitor the queries activity, if no activity is detected for a user-defined period of time, let’s say 15mins, then the number of worker nodes will reduce to its minimum count.

-Two common use cases we found that benefit greatly from idle time cost saving are transformation workloads and ad hoc querying.
+Two of the most common use cases we have found that benefit greatly from idle time cost saving are transformation workloads and ad hoc querying.

 - For the transformation workload, the query can potentially run for several hours, making it unpractical to monitor its activity to decide when to manually stop the cluster or reduce the number of running nodes.
 Idle time cost savings wait for a certain period of inactivity and then reduce the worker node to a minimum automatically until the next query hits the cluster again.